micahrye/react-native-animated-sprite/README.md

   draggable={true}
 />
 ```
-The above example creates an "AnimatedSprite" with the "monsterSprite."
-The
-animation loops and the animation is of the monster "walking".
-The coordinates
-place the start location of the AnimatedSprite, while size declares the size.
-Draggable set to true (draggable={true}) means that the AnimatedSprite can
+The above example would create an "AnimatedSprite" with the "monsterSprite."
+The animation loops and the animation is of the monster "walking".
+The coordinates place the start location of the AnimatedSprite, while size declares the size.
+Draggable set to true (draggable={true}) means that the AnimatedSprite can be dragged.
-be dragged.

 ## Component Properties